dantan0/javascripting/README.md

-A bunch of javascripting fundamentals
+A bunch of javascripting fundamentals to know